 - A. The mock trial is a bench trial; participants may not address the scoring attorneys as if they were a jury. - B. When the trial begins, the presider will ask the team members, teachers, and attorney coaches to introduce themselves.
-Other than the clerk and bailiff, team members must not communicate with the scoring attorneys until the conclusion of the trial. - C. Teams will be identified by team code and not by school/county name. - D. Spectators are prohibited from wearing clothing that identifies their school/county. - E. Teacher sponsors, attorney coaches, Mock Trial participants, and spectators are to remain in the courtroom throughout the trial as much as possible as to not disrupt the trial. - F. Teams are required to submit team rosters to the presider, scoring attorneys, and the opposing team.
-Teams may add student photos to the team roster, but may not add any other information. - G. All team members participating in a trial must be in the courtroom at the scheduled time, ready to begin the round.
-Incomplete teams must begin the trial without their other members or with alternates. - H. If a scheduled team is not present within 30 minutes after the scheduled trial time, that team forfeits the trial and is subjects to possible disqualification (subject to the discretion of Mock Trial staff). - I. At the State Finals, it is mandatory for at least one team representative to attend the announcement of the finalists for the Championship Trial.
-If a team is announced and no representative is present, the team forfeits the Championship Trial and the third ranked team will take the absent team's place in the Championship Trial. - J. Recesses will not be allowed in local or state competitions for any reason (unless authorized by Mock Trial staff or presider).
+Other than the clerk and bailiff, team members must not communicate with the scoring attorneys until the conclusion of the trial. - C. Teams will be identified by team code only and not by school/county name. - D. All participants are required to wear appropriate courtroom attire.
+Spectators are prohibited from wearing clothing that identifies their school/county.

-- K. Tie-breakers: At the State Finals (and in LA County), any tie will be broken by the presider's independent selection of the winning team.
-At local competitions, counties may use this procedure or select a different one. - L. Use of laptop computers, tablets, or cellular phones during trials is prohibited. - M. Teams may only video/audio record a trial involving their school.
+- E. Teacher coaches, attorney coaches, and spectators are to remain in the courtroom throughout the trial as much as possible as to not disrupt the trial. - F. Teams are required to submit team rosters to the presider, scoring attorneys, and the opposing team.
+Teams may add student photos to the team roster, but may not add any other information. - G. All team members participating in a trial must be in the courtroom at the scheduled time, ready to begin the round, and are to remain in the courtroom throughout the trial.
+Incomplete teams must begin the trial without their other members or with alternates. - H. If a scheduled team is not present within 30 minutes after the scheduled trial time, that team forfeits the trial and is subject to possible disqualification (subject to the discretion of Mock Trial staff). - I. At the State Finals, it is mandatory for at least one team representative to attend the announcement of the finalists for the Championship Trial.
+If a team is announced and no representative is present, the team forfeits the Championship Trial and the third ranked team will take the absent team's place in the Championship Trial. - J. Recesses will not be allowed in local or state competitions for any reason (unless authorized by Mock Trial staff or presider). - K. Tie-breakers: At the State Finals (and in LA County), any tie will be broken by the presider's independent selection of the winning team.
+At local competitions, counties may use this procedure or select a different one. - L. Use of laptop computers, tablets, cellular phones, or other electronic devices during trials is prohibited. - M. Teams may only video/audio record a trial involving their school.
 Any team has the option to refuse participation in video/audio recording and still photography.
 Check with the county coordinator regarding guidelines for video/audio recording at the local level.
 Any recording is for educational purposes only, and videos should not be shared with any other team before the State Finals without the permission of both teams recorded.
 CRF will not accept any video for complaint purposes. - N. Other than the exhibits provided in the trial material, no other illustrative aids of any kind may be used. - O. Props, costumes, and theatrical makeup are prohibited.
 Costuming includes hairstyles and clothing accessories that are specific to a role in the case.
 In keeping with the educational philosophy and objectives of the Mock Trial Program, teams should concentrate on presenting the trial in a realistic manner, with witnesses wearing appropriate courtroom attire and using their normal speaking voices.
 Portrayals of racial, ethnic, and gender stereotypes are inappropriate and should not be used. - P. Gender-neutral names allow students of either gender to play the role of any witness.
 During trial, questions regarding gender, race, or physical characteristics not included in the official case materials are not allowed.